needle-mirror/com.unity.xr.management/Documentation~/EndUser.md

 The following code example demonstrates how to manage individual loaders at runtime.

-### Disclaimer
+> [!IMPORTANT]

-The following circumvents XR Management Lifecycle control.
-The developer is indicating that they intend to manage the lifecycle of the loaders initialized in this manner manually.
+> The following example circumvents XR Management Lifecycle control.
+When you take this route, you must manually manage the lifecycle of all the loaders initialized in this manner.
 APIs that expect to use XR Plug-In Management to acquire subsystems from a loader will not function properly when manually handling loader lifecycles.
+>

-If you need a specific loader initialized but want that loader to still be managed by XR Plug-In Management, look into the '[Modifying the Loader List](./EndUser.md#example-modifying-the-loader-list)' section on how to do that.
+> If you need a specific loader initialized but want that loader to still be managed by XR Plug-In Management, look into the '[Modifying the Loader List](#example-modifying-the-loader-list)' section on how to do that.

 ### Example